dgmd/letterpress-clone/README.md

 ## Possible Extensions

-> **Note that if you'd like to work on the previous, lighter-weight version of Letterpress and its extensions, you can!
-Just `clone` this repository and then run `git checkout v0.1`—This will rewind the repository to the version from 26 February 2015 and you can check out the `README.md` for the extensions and work on that code, if you'd like!**
+> **Note that if you'd like to work on the previous, lighter-weight versions of Letterpress and its extensions, you can!
+Just `clone` this repository and then run `git checkout v0.1` (the version from 26 February 2015) or `git checkout v0.2` (the version from 5 March 2015) and you can check out the `README.md` for the extensions and work on that code, if you'd like!**

-### Display the score
+### Improve the rejection of previously played words

-Currently, although individual tiles are toggled depending on who currently 'owns' them, that does not update anything in the `Player` object, meaning that there's no functionality to calculate or display the score.
+Currently, there is only a slight indication that the word sitting in the tray has been played previously.
+It's both ghosted out and you are, of course, prevented from submitting it.
+This isn't great, because it's unclear why it's ghosted out.
+To fix this, you might consider also ghosting out the previously played word in the scoreboards, or even better maybe having something dynamic which draws the user's attention to that word (_e.g._ a ghosting fading in and out).

 ---

-&#8618; Modify the code so that next to each player's title (in the `<h3>` within `.scoreboard`), there appears the current number of cells they own.
-This should update every time a word is played.
+&#8618; Add some sort of UI affordance which more clearly communicates why a previously played word in the tray can't be submitted.
+You may find [this introduction to CSS animations useful](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Using_CSS_animations) if you'd like to animate the previously played word in some way.

-### Add the ability to reset and re-order individual letters
+### Make it possible to reset pieces individually

-Currently, the only way to modify the staged word—_i.e._ the word you're drafting, before you submit it—is to hit the reset button, which sends all the tiles back to the board.
-In the Real Deal, you can not only send individual letters back to the board by tapping on them, but drag to re-order the letters.
+Currently, the only way to get pieces out of the tray is to reset the entire tray using the reset button in the upper left.
+This is annoying if you accidentally put one letter in the tray you don't mean to.
+There should be a way to send individual letters back, minimally by clicking, and perhaps also by dragging.

 ---

-&#8618; Modify the `Board` so that there's both the HTML/JS in place to let the user click on individual, played cells and send them back to the board _and_ the ability to drag the cells to re-order them.
-Note that in both cases, you'll need to make sure any changes in the view (_i.e._ the HTML) are mirror in the `playedCells` attribute of `Board`; otherwise, the other functionality (_e.g._ checking the word) will break.

-### Add the 'surrounded' behavior for cells

-Currently, cells can be:
-1. Owned by no-one
-2. Owned by Player 1 (indicated by the addition of `.player1` class)
-3. Owned by Player 2 (indicated by the addition of `.player2` class)

-But, the primary difference between Letterpress and say, Boggle, is that there is a notion of territoriality which comes not just from owning the cells, but surrounding them.
-Those cells whose direct (_i.e._ not diagonal) neighbors are owned by the same player are 'surrounded' and therefore do not change owners even when played by your opponent.
+&#8618; Add the ability to remove individual, submitted letters from the tray by either clicking on them or dragging and dropping them back on the board.
+For the clicking behavior, you may find [this, related example](https://gist.github.com/aresnick/f08279e380a06020c9b3#file-return-when-you-click-me-html) helpful.
+For the drag and drop behavior, you may find [this, minimal drag & drop example](https://gist.github.com/aresnick/f08279e380a06020c9b3#file-drag-drop-html) helpful.

+### Make it possible to re-order and re-shuffle individual, played tiles

+Right now, if I put letters in the tray in the wrong order, I have to reset the entire tray to correct this mistake.
+Instead, I should clearly be able to reorder the tiles in the tray by dragging them around.

 ---

-&#8618; Modify the `Cell` object and `Board` to both calculate when a played cell becomes surrounded and record that fact in both the view (_i.e._ changing the background color of the surrounding cell) and the model (_i.e._ the cell object).
+&#8618; Add the ability to drag tiles around to re-order and re-shuffle them.
+If you decide to use the `draggable` attribute, you may find [this, minimal example](https://gist.github.com/aresnick/f08279e380a06020c9b3#file-drag-drop-html) helpful.
+Less comlpex (but less versatile) is to use the actual geometry of how the mouse moves around.
+You may find [this example](https://gist.github.com/aresnick/f08279e380a06020c9b3#file-drag-to-reorder-html) of this technique useful.

-### Add the ability to save and restore a game
+### Add the ability to the serialize game state

 Eventually, we'll want to be able to have folks play on _two different computers_, or even better, _devices and/or physical interfaces_.
 To do this, we need to find some way to completely store and represent the game state.
 Often, when you do this by saving it to a file, it's called [serialization](https://en.wikipedia.org/wiki/Serialization).
 As a precursor to transmitting game state, we'll want to add the ability to simply save and restore game state.